 The Rosetta Suite album was successfully Kickstarted in January 2015, and the recording and production completed in August of the same year.

-Looking ahead, a concert is planned for December 2016 after the mission end date, in London, UK, featuring the world-class UK-based youth orchestral outfit Orpheus Sinfonia.
+Looking ahead, a concert is planned for August 2017, in London, UK, featuring the world-class UK-based youth orchestral outfit Orpheus Sinfonia.
 The concert will hopefully feature representatives and scientists from ESA talking between the movements about various aspects of the mission.

 Sign up to the mailing list below to stay informed: